December 19, 2025

 A closed head injury means there is trauma to the skull, but the skin and soft tissues covering it remain intact.
 An open head injury features a visible wound.

-Sometimes, signs and symptoms of a head injury don’t appear until hours or even days later.
-Your provider may order a brain scan to look for evidence of bleeding, brain swelling, and skull fracture.
+Signs and symptoms of a head injury may not appear until hours or even days later.
+Your provider may order a brain scan to look for evidence of bleeding, brain swelling, and skull fracture10.

 A CT scan is usually the first imaging test to help diagnose a head injury.
-CT scans may help radiologists notice signs of bleeding, swelling, and skull fractures.
+CT scans may help radiologists notice signs of bleeding, swelling, and skull fractures11.

 MRI may help evaluate head injuries over 48 hours old.
-MRI is best for evaluating post-traumatic or secondary head injuries as well as evaluating cranial blood flow and may offer insight into prognosis.
+MRI is best for evaluating post-traumatic or secondary head injuries, as well as evaluating cranial blood flow, and may offer insight into prognosis12.

 2. Stroke